marcandrysco/AudioManipProg/README.md

 To satisfy high efficiency, the libDSP library provides an extremely fast set of low-level building blocks.
-The library is built using heavily optimized C to ensure both low latency and high throughput.
+The library is built using heavily optimized C code to ensure both low latency and high throughput.
 The "hot" path that processes audio is carefully written to eliminate sources of slowdowns such as memory allocation or system calls.
 Much of the code is directly exported in headers as static inline functions to prevent function call overhead.

 ### MuseLang

+### AmpCore

+### AmpRT